 The saying goes: 'to see Africa is to see the world with the lid off'.
 Home to the human species, to the world's largest desert, and to a language spoken by nearly 170 million, it is the continent of extremes: extremely large, extremely dry, extremely poor, and extremely young.
 So young, in fact, that half the continent still haven't reached their 25th birthday.

-Take The Leap and you could find yourself trekking up the snow-capped Kilimanjaro - towering 5896m above sea level - and onto Twali and Mujaje.
-How about meeting the elephants in Kwa Madwala?
-Why you could even zip round the sandy coasts of Macaneta Island, or through the Avenue of the Baobabs - where Treebeard is ashamed to tread.
+Take The Leap and you could find yourself trekking up the snow-capped Kilimanjaro - towering 5896m above sea level.
+How about meeting the rhino in Namibia?
+Why you could even zip round the sandy coasts of Madagascar, or through the Avenue of the Baobabs - where Treebeard is ashamed to tread.

 Get stuck into different programs all at different locations, and be the envy of every adventurer.
-Because there's no photo in the world that'll capture the thunder of a million hooves on dirt as wildebeest and zebra migrate side-by-side through the Serengeti.
+Because there's no photo in the world that will capture the thunder of a million hooves on dirt as wildebeest and zebra migrate side-by-side through the Serengeti.